 Quick — what’s the most-visited page on your website?

-People are making quick judgements about your business — its quality, character and trustworthiness — based on what they see on your home page.
+People are making quick judgments about your business — its quality, character, and trustworthiness — based on what they see on your homepage.
 Is it living up to the scrutiny?

 People arrive at your page wondering: